 - Providing public education through seminars, workshops and other outreach efforts.

-In addition to our national headquarters in the San Francisco Bay Area, we have offices in Portland and Los Angeles.
+In addition to our national headquarters in the San Francisco Bay Area, we have an office in Portland.

 The Animal Legal Defense Fund is proud to be a four-star Charity Navigator rated nonprofit, Platinum-level GuideStar Exchange participant, a Better Business Bureau Accredited Charity, and have been awarded the America’s Best Charities Seal of Excellence, ensuring that we meet the highest standards of public accountability, program effectiveness, and cost effectiveness.